 Keeping a WordPress site safe means staying on top of updates, running a security plugin like Wordfence or Sucuri, and accepting an ongoing maintenance bill that comes with all of that.

 Our sites are mostly static HTML.
-There's no admin login to brute-force, no plugins to keep patched, and no database sat there waiting to be queried.
-If you've ever Googled a tradesman's name and seen their homepage replaced with an advert for an online casino, that's a hacked WordPress site.
-Static doesn't get hacked like that.
+There's no login or database on the site itself to break into, and no plugins to keep patched.
+If you've ever Googled a tradesman's name and seen their homepage replaced with an advert for an online casino, that is usually a hacked WordPress or other database-driven site.
+A static site has far less to attack, so it rarely happens.

-WordPress lowers the barrier to building a website, which is great for hobbyists.
-The downside is that a lot of small business sites end up stitched together from cheap themes and free plugins, often by someone learning as they go.
+WordPress lowers the barrier to building a website, which is great for getting started.
+The trade-off is that a lot of small business sites end up stitched together from cheap themes and free plugins, often by someone learning as they go.

 The result is what people in the trade call “plugin bloat”.
 Each plugin loads its own JavaScript and CSS, things break when one plugin updates and another hasn't, and nobody's entirely sure what's running under the bonnet.